Georgetown’s season ends in a 57-53 loss to Seton Hall in the Big East tournament

 Seton Hall guard Jamir Harris set up the drama by burying a three-pointer from the top of the arc with 40 seconds remaining to give the Pirates a 55-53 lead.
 Collin Holloway missed a three-pointer on the ensuing possession and Carey’s layup was blocked.

+“It was amazing,” said Harris, from nearby East Brunswick, N.J.
+“Just to be able to knock down that shot for my teammates and my brothers. … Hearing the crowd go crazy for us. … Being from Jersey I always have a chip on my shoulder.”

-Now the questions begin on if Ewing will coach another game at his alma mater, though Athletic Director Lee Reed gave support in a statement last week.
+Now the questions begin on whether Ewing will coach another game at his alma mater, though Athletic Director Lee Reed gave Ewing his upport in a statement last week.

 The Hoyas became the first team in Big East history to go 0-19 in conference play.
 Their last victory came on Dec.
-15. The record may have been horrendous, but two losses to Seton Hall came by a combined 12 points.
+15. Their record may have been calamitous, but two losses to Seton Hall came by a combined 12 points.

 Prior history predicted a competitive game though expectations for this roster were as low as could get.
 Ewing said earlier in the week that the one thing he learned about his team though all the losses was that they would continue to fight.
 The Hoyas certainly fought and had to do so without starting point guard Dante Harris for most of the game after he injured his right leg midway through the first half.